GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 [Changelog and misc downloads](#changelog)
 <br/>
 <br/>
-Thanks to all researchers of modded BIOSes, such files were very helpful during development!
+Thanks to all researchers for modded BIOSes, they were very helpful during development!
 <br/>

 # User manual